AdobeDocs/commerce-operations.en/help/configuration/deployment/build-system.md

 To set up the build system:

 1. Log in to the build system as, or switch to, the file system owner.
-1. Retrieve the Magento code from source control.
+1. Retrieve the Commerce code from source control.

    If you use Git, use the following command: